 Moraea tricuspidata grows on sandstone, granite, or sometimes clay slopes and is found in quite a few different areas of the Cape.
 Photos by Bob Rutemoeller of one growing in a wild area of the garden seen September 2006.

 Sparaxis maculosa is found on clay slopes in renosterveld in the southwest Cape.
-Photo taken in the bulb room of the Conservatory in by Mary Sue Ittner August 2006.
+The photo was taken in the bulb room of the Conservatory by Mary Sue Ittner August 2006.

 Watsonia pillansii is found from the Eastern Cape to KwaZulu-Natal where it is found in sandy soils mostly at low elevations near the coast.
 Photos were taken January 2010 in the garden by Mary Sue Ittner.